 EU-U.S. and Swiss-U.S. Privacy Shield

 Although iCIMS does not rely on with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (“Privacy Shield Frameworks”) for cross-boarder data transfers, iCIMS complies with the Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information previously transferred from the European Economic Area, the UK, and Switzerland to the United States. iCIMS has self-certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.

 Compliance with Applicable Data Protection and Privacy Law

-iCIMS complies with applicable data protection and privacy laws and regulations, including the GDPR, the UK GDPR, and the CCPA, by and through its information security and privacy information management systems that comply with internationally recognised standards (ISO/IEC 27001 and 27701), as well as other technical and organisational measures, including the Privacy Shield Frameworks and standard contractual clauses, as applicable, regarding the legal safeguards required to protect Personal Data.
+iCIMS complies with applicable data protection and privacy laws and regulations, including the GDPR, the UK GDPR, and the CCPA, by and through its information security and privacy information management systems that comply with internationally recognized standards (ISO/IEC 27001 and 27701), as well as other technical and organizational measures, including the Privacy Shield Frameworks and standard contractual clauses, as applicable, regarding the legal safeguards required to protect Personal Data.

 3. Types of Information Processed